charlesreid1/java/arrays/find-dupes/README.md

 * No way to convert any primitive types to wrappers in one go.
 * No way to convert from PT int[] to Object type Integer[]

+## Solutions

+Break into generics class (which works, but doesn't do the fancy integer trick that only works for this one dang special case.)

+## FindOneFast

+This uses the most generic method, which uses ArrayLists for the inputs and HashSet for the output.